joydisette/plotly.py/doc/python/getting-started.md

 # Build extensions (must be done to activate extensions since --no-build is used above)
 jupyter lab build
+# Run the command below  instead if build times-out / is too slow but keep in mind it's only for the local use.
+#DO NOT RUN on a remote server
+jupyter lab build --minimize = False

 # Unset NODE_OPTIONS environment variable
 # (OS X/Linux)